-Are you slouched in a chair?
+Slouching.
 Are you standing up but hunched over a smartphone?
-The classic forward-head and rounded shoulders position, that most of us find ourselves in during the day can put a lot of tension on tissues in the spine.
+The classic forward-head and rounded shoulders position can put a lot of tension on tissues in the spine.
 This includes the ligaments, joints, and discs.
-Over time, poor posture can also lead to weak core and pelvic floor muscles, reducing the support and stability that a spine needs.
+Over time, poor posture can also lead to a weak core and pelvic floor muscles, reducing the support and stability that a spine needs.

 What this means is that assessing and correcting your posture can be helpful for alleviating back pain.
 But it’s also important to tease out and address other underlying factors that are driving dysfunction.

 With this in mind, additional risk factors for back pain include: